Hello, I'm Gadisa Merdassa

 Teaching

-I served as a Teaching Assistant at CU Boulder for a year, supporting courses in Mechanics of Materials, Engineering Statistics, and Design of Steel Structures.
+I served as a Teaching Assistant at University of Colorado Boulder for a year, supporting courses in Mechanics of Materials, Engineering Statistics, and Design of Steel Structures.

 Explore